 The Courtship Maze at the Old Blacksmith’s Shop Centre is a novel attraction and also a journey of discovery for both children and adults alike.

-After the happy couple have exchanged vows and said “I do”, the traditional Scottish wedding is well underway.
+Traditional Scottish Wedding: After the happy couple have exchanged vows and said “I do”, the traditional Scottish wedding is well underway, but when will the party end?

-Imagine the many banquets, stately dinners and balls that have taken place in the great halls of these castles.
+Castle Weddings: Imagine the many banquets, stately dinners and balls that have taken place in the great halls of these castles.
+Follow in the footsteps of Royalty.